oskardudycz/event-driven.io/content/pages/2--about/index.en.md

 ---
 title: Hi!
 My name is Oskar Dudycz
 menuTitle: menu.about
+description: Oskar Dudycz is an independent software architect, consultant, trainer, speaker, and open-source maintainer specialising in Event Sourcing and event-driven systems.
 ---

 From over 15 years, I'm creating software close to the business.
 I started my career when StackOverflow didn't exist.
 I'm a developer, technical leader and architect.